spectrocloud/librarium/docs/docs-content/vm-management/create-vmo-profile.md

 8. Click **Values** in the **Pack Details** section.
 The pack manifest editor appears.

-9. Locate the `pack.cdi` section in the manifest.
-Configure the `pack.cdi.privateRegistry` option as in the snippet below.
-This configures the pack to pull images from your airgap environment private registry.
+9. Locate the `pack.cdi.privateRegistry` section in the manifest.
+The table below contains a brief description of each field exposed by the private registry.
+Set the `pack.cdi.privateRegistry.enabled` field to true and fill in the registry IP address and base path according to your environment.
+This configures the VMO pack to pull images from your airgap environment private registry.

    | Field                                       | Description                                                          |
    | ------------------------------------------- | -------------------------------------------------------------------- |